drop-stones/slides/virtual_machines/ch2.md

 ##### Pros and Cons

 <span style="color: green">Pros</span>: easy to understand
 <span style="color: red">Cons</span>: quiet slow

-One reason is its generality.
+One reason of its slowness is its generality.
-General decoding is not needed for some simple instructions. ex) Simple instruction `nop = 0x90`
+General decoding is not needed for some simple instructions.
+ex) Simple instruction `nop = 0x90`

 #### Method-2) Optimization of Common Cases: "make the common case fast"